LORD BYRON

 S gets up to leave - DQ shakes his hand

-DQ: Mr. Southey - I can assure you - a voice of great beauty - nay perchance from across the seas and the Alps - is whispering into your brain and calling you to account - I am not a religious man per se - there's a chance it's The Almighty
+DQ: Mr. Southey - I can assure you - a voice of great beauty - nay perchance from across the seas and the Alps - is whispering into your brain and calling you to account - although I am not a religious man per se - there's a chance it's The Almighty

 S: I know exactly who it is - and it's far from the Almighty he was reared